How can Salem Health Convenient Care help you today? Here are the kinds of services we provide:

 We are equipped to perform basic X-rays (arms, legs, chest, etc.) and lab tests.
 If you need more advanced care, please contact your primary care physician for a referral.

 Can I get a prescription from Convenient Care?

 Salem Health Convenient Care does not have a retail pharmacy for patients.
 As a courtesy, we are happy to call in prescriptions to the pharmacy of your choice after your appointment.
 You must be seen by one of our providers before we can call in a prescription for you.

 Convenient Care is proud to be part of a program to reduce narcotic drug abuse in the mid-Willamette Valley.
 As part of this program, we will not provide refills for prescription pain medications, tranquilizers or other psychiatric medication.
 If you take those medications and need a refill, please contact your regular doctor for an appointment.

 What if I don’t have insurance?

-Patients who don’t have insurance are welcome at Salem Hospital Convenient Care.
+Patients who don’t have insurance are welcome at Salem Health Convenient Care.
 You will be asked to pay a deposit for the cost of services before your appointment and will be responsible for the total cost of your care.

 If you are unable to pay a deposit, you may qualify for assistance.
 Dial 211 on any phone or visit 211.org to be connected to community resources.